 - EIP-7516: introduces the BLOBBASEFEE opcode to support EIP-4844, which allows smart contracts to calculate the usage costs and facilitate implementation of blob gas futures to smooth out data costs.

-However, it’s important to recognise that Ethereum is a multifaceted project where short-term usability carries equal importance alongside overarching architectural goals.
-Roll-ups currently stand as the most practical solution for scaling Ethereum, considering that sharding might require several more years to reach technical completion.
-In the face of these constraints, we have the opportunity to combine various short(roll-ups) and long-term (sharding) solutions.
+However, it is important to acknowledge that Ethereum is a multifaceted project where short-term usability carries equal importance alongside overarching architectural goals.
+Rollups, such as Base or Blast, currently stand as the most practical solution for scaling Ethereum, considering that sharding might require several more years to reach technical completion.
+In the face of these constraints, we have the opportunity to combine various short (rollups) and long-term (sharding) solutions.
 This approach can help fulfill the immediate need to alleviate network congestion while preventing the creation of a single weak point.

 This challenge becomes even more pronounced when we consider the declining number of active wallet addresses since 2022.
 This trend makes it increasingly difficult for L2 solutions to gain the necessary traction and ensure profitability.

 On the brighter side, the Ethereum community has the potential to address this issue by enhancing interoperability and improving the user experience when bridging between different roll-ups.
 Fortunately, this challenge has captured the attention of Ethereum builders.
-In a recent article, Vitalik discussed the possibility of enshrining ERC-4337, known as account abstraction (AA), into the core Ethereum protocol.
-With improved wallet mechanisms and user-friendliness, the complexities of roll-ups could be abstracted away, simplifying the onboarding process for future users.
-This could allow roll-ups to turn into a true seamless scaling technology for Ethereum.
+In a recent article, Vitalik Buterin discussed the possibility of enshrining ERC-4337, known as account abstraction (AA), into the core Ethereum protocol.
+With improved wallet mechanisms and user-friendliness, the complexities of rollups could be abstracted away, simplifying the onboarding process for future users.
+This could allow L2 to turn into a true seamless scaling technology for Ethereum.

-In conclusion, Ethereum has a solid position as the pioneering force in smart contract blockchain technology and widespread adoption.
+Ethereum has a solid position as the pioneering force in smart contract blockchain technology and widespread adoption.
 While acknowledging the significance of its ideological and technical foundations, the imperative lies in making the blockchain truly practical.

 To uphold Ethereum’s enduring dominance, maintaining an unwavering commitment to continuous upgrades is important.
-These upgrades helps to address the ever-evolving demands of its users.
+These upgrades help to address the ever-evolving demands of its users.
 In this context, the forthcoming Dencun Upgrade, despite its inherent challenges and limitations, symbolises a significant step toward practical implementation while meeting user demands.

 As the blockchain space continues to evolve, the future remains uncertain.
 The growth of blockchains is contingent upon their adoption.
 Ethereum’s commitment to adaptability and user-centric enhancements are important for its continued success in this dynamic landscape.